 The cabinet member will lead the council's work on improving our high streets, business space and new shops.
-To work with the Cabinet Member for Public Health and Social Regeneration to ensure that our regeneration delivers not just new homes for local people, but social change and improvement for Southwark residents.
-With the Cabinet Member for Public Health and Social Regeneration, be responsible for improving consultation and communication with local residents about Southwark's regeneration.
+To ensure that our regeneration delivers not just new homes for local people, but social change and improvement for Southwark residents.
 To ensure that the wider social aspects of regeneration benefit local communities.